Masonmjeffrey/render_example/Render_tutorial.md

 ('Kawhi', 'Leonard', 'Los Angeles', 'Clippers', 2);
 ```
 <li> Return the string "Basketball Table Populated"
-<li> Once your db_insert route is complete it should look something like this
+<li> Once your db_insert route is complete it should look something like this.

 <img src="images/db_insert_route.png">